 Creating a Client Account Page in MemberPress

-Next, you’ll want to create an Account page, which is the page that clients will see then they log into your portal.
+Next, you’ll want to create an Account page, which clients will see when they log in to your portal.

 First, go to MemberPress » Settings and click on the ‘Pages’ tab.